facelessuser/Rummage/docs/usage.md

 The **Search &amp; Replace** panel contains three text boxes with a dropdown history.
 The first textbox defines **where to search**, the second defines **what to search for**, and the last defines **what to replace matches with** (this is only needed when doing replaces).
 You can select previously used patterns and search targets by expanding the dropdown panel for the input.

 Below the text boxes are toggles that control the regex engines flags and/or features.
-These will vary depending on which regex engine you are using as Rummage can be used with Python's default [**re**](https://docs.python.org/2/library/re.html) engine or the third party [**regex**](https://pypi.python.org/pypi/regex) engine.
+These will vary depending on which regex engine you are using as Rummage can be used with Python's default [**re**][re] engine or the third party [**regex**][regex] engine.
 Both optionally can use the a special wrapper called **backrefs** to add support for a couple special escapes.

 Underneath the regex flags, are toggles for general Rummage search features.
 These will alter search and/or replace behavior.